 The Canadian Market is Already Oversupplied

 Demand numbers look significant, but the black market is already supplying more marijuana than Canadians can consume.
 According to Statistics Canada estimates, Canada’s net exports of marijuana were $900 million in 2017.
-The market is oversupplied by almost 20%.
-This means the black market is likely producing almost 900,000 kg/year1, which is enough to meet even the highest demand estimates for the legal market in 2018.
+The cannabis market is oversupplied by almost 20%.
+This means the black market is likely producing almost 900,000 kg/year, which is enough to meet even the highest demand estimates for the legal market in 2018.

 BY 2021, CANADA COULD BE PRODUCING 1,900,000 KG/YEAR WHEN ONLY 1,000,000 KG/YEAR IS NEEDED.
 THIS IS A LEVEL OF OVERSUPPLY THAT WILL TAKE YEARS TO WORK THROUGH AND WOULD BE CRIPPLING FOR MOST, IF NOT ALL, COMPARABLE AGRICULTURAL SECTORS.